-18. Noise and Conduct
+19. Noise and Conduct

 - a) An Owner shall not make or permit any noise or odour, or carry out or permit any conduct or behaviour in any unit or on the common property which is likely to interfere with the use and enjoyment of the unit title development by other owners. - b) An Owner must observe quietness when leaving or returning to the building between the hours of 11:00 pm to 7:00 am. - c) The High Street Cohousing Group aspires to be a smoke-free environment.
+This is not a rule, delete?

-19. Pet Policy
+20. Pet Policy